EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

     * H7R radios shall support Hi-Speed (480 MBit/s) USB
 * For radios with an internal module, lines to put the module into flashing mode to perform pass-through flashing
 * Unused GPIO pins shall be connected with a 10k resistor either to GND or VCC.
 The initial hw revision of a radio shall have them tied to GND, further revision shall use one or multiple of those pins to mark different hw revision of the radio to allow auto detection of the radio version or variant.
+* on radios with STM32H750 series MCUs and high-resolution color displays (where the screen resolution is higher than 480x320 pixels), the SDRAM must be connected via 32 bit data bus

 ### Hardware design guidelines
 * all high speed interfaces like Quad/Octo/Hexa SPI, SDRAM, USB and SDIO shall be length / time of flight equalised